ajoshufish/ajoshufish/README.md

 👋 Hi, I’m Joshu

-Education administrator :green_book:, spare-time data analyst :chart_with_upwards_trend:, passion-project programmer :computer:.
+Education administrator :green_book:, data person :chart_with_upwards_trend:, passion-project programmer :computer:.

-Science, education, problem solving, and the interface between qualitative and quantitative are my jam. :muscle::boom:
+Science, education, problem-solving, and the interface between qualitative and quantitative are my jam. :muscle::boom:

+I do work across areas like equity in sport, athletics analytics, and environmental issues such as wildfire and water quality analysis.

 Drop a line: [@joshu@mountains.social](https://mountains.social/@joshu)
 <!---